aradenbaugh/radia/README.md

 --rnaTumorFasta
 ```

-If the "chr" prefix is neeeded, then add the corresponding flag:<br>
+If the "chr" prefix is neeeded, then add the corresponding flag:
 ```
 --dnaNormalUseChr
 --rnaNormalUseChr